EzeOnoky/Project-Base-Learning-11/README.md

 ## BACKGROUND KNOWLEDGE

 - We can Automate routine tasks done on project 7 - 10 using [Ansible configuration management tool](https://www.redhat.com/en/topics/automation/what-is-configuration-management#:~:text=Configuration%20management%20is%20a%20process,in%20a%20desired%2C%20consistent%20state.&text=Managing%20IT%20system%20configurations%20involves,building%20and%20maintaining%20those%20systems).
 Projects 7 to 10 you had to perform a lot of manual operations to set up virtual servers, install and configure required software, deploy your web application.
 This project seeks to automate all these task.
-At the same time you will become confident at writing code using declarative language such as [YAML](https://en.wikipedia.org/wiki/YAML)
+At the same time you will become confident at writing code using declarative language such as [YAML](https://en.wikipedia.org/wiki/YAML) - YAML is the main language we use in Ansible to write codes.

 - Ansible Client as a Jump Server (Bastion Host).
 A Jump Server (sometimes also referred as Bastion Host) is an intermediary server through which access to internal network can be provided.
 If you think about the current architecture you are working on, ideally, the webservers would be inside a secured network which cannot be reached directly from the Internet.
-That means, even DevOps engineers cannot SSH into the Web servers directly and can only access it through a Jump Server – it provide better security and reduces attack surface.
-On the diagram below the Virtual Private Network (VPC) is divided into two subnets – Public subnet has public IP addresses and Private subnet is only reachable by private IP addresses.
+That means, even DevOps engineers cannot SSH into the Web servers directly and can only access it through a Jump Server – it provide better security and reduces attack surface(the attacker can only enter via the JENKIN/ANSIBLE Server - jump server).

+- On the diagram below the Virtual Private Network (VPC) is divided into two subnets – Public subnet has public IP addresses and Private subnet is only reachable by private IP addresses.
 When you reach Project 15, you will see a Bastion host in proper action.
 But for now, we will develop Ansible scripts to simulate the use of a Jump box/Bastion host to access our Web Servers.

 ![11_1](https://github.com/EzeOnoky/Project-Base-Learning-11/assets/122687798/f391c26a-11d7-4252-a240-13a8430dc81f)